 Whatever your type of product is, finding your supplier(s) is the first step in creating your products and thus your brand.
 You need to find a reliable supplier that meets your needs.

 For your supply of raw materials on Chinese territory, it is recommended to source from the largest e-commerce platform in the world: Alibaba.
 With a huge diversity of suppliers, Alibaba will allow you to find everything you need.

-It is good to keep in mind that often you’ll deal with a middle man that facilitates the transaction between you and a supplier.
+It is good to keep in mind that often you’ll deal with a middleman that facilitates the transaction between you and a supplier.
 Their own profit will be priority number one.
-We strongly suggest you build a network in China with partner your trust.
+We strongly suggest you build a network in China with partners your trust.

 2. Select the right manufacturer

 2.1 Find potential factories in China

 In order to get an idea of the production price of your products, we advise you to select several factories and identify your exact manufacturing costs by asking each of the selected factories for a quote.

 You will certainly see big differences in the prices offered because some “factories” are in fact companies passing through intermediaries.
 This is why it is important to select a real factory.
 GMA can help you in the identification of this difference to avoid wasting time with intermediaries.